PiotrRut/WebP-Batch-Convert/README.md

 You need the `webp` formula installed through Homebrew to use this script.
 Alternatively, you can download and run the `cwebp` excutable, which this program can automatically download and configure for you, should you desire.
 It can also be manually downloaded for your OS from [here](https://storage.googleapis.com/downloads.webmproject.org/releases/webp/index.html) - the latest version is `1.1.0`.

-The images are being compressed with a **hardcoded factor of 80** - meaning the output file will be 80% its original quality.
-This can be changed by modyfying the value after the `-q` option in the `cwebp` command.
 For all available options, visit [Google's docs](https://developers.google.com/speed/webp/docs/cwebp).

 ## Usage - Bash/Zsh 👨🏻‍💻